 When it comes to protecting the personally identifiable information, there are a few fundamental requirements to fulfill:

-- Identify where PII data is stored – without knowing where this information is retained then it is impossible to provide adequate protection.
+- Identify where PII data is stored – without knowing where this information is retained, it is impossible to provide adequate protection.

 - Audit and control access to your data – a key control for protecting the privacy of data is access control.

-- Use Data Policies for PII data – rules to control the impact and reduction levels regarding access to the data.
+- Use Data Policies for PII data – rules to control the impact and reduction levels regarding data access.

-- Educate your users – everyone in your organizations handling PII should know the risks and their responsibilities for mishandling the data
+- Educate your users – everyone in your organizations handling PII should know the risks and the responsibilities for the mishandling of data.

 The ever-evolving nature of data and schemas and the adoption of streaming data make it even more challenging to keep up with compliance and operate a certified data platform.
 Lenses ® gives data officers and data stewards control over sensitive data.